MLB Trade Rumors: Yankees Move Landing A Closer Up Their Priority List

 After posting his worst outing of the season, Aroldis Chapman has left the Yankees in a position where they need to quickly decide if he just had an isolated bad outing, or if it is a symptom of a physical breakdown.
 Chapman declined his invitation to participate in last week’s All-Star game to rest his left knee which has been confirmed as having tendinitis.
-It was further disclosed by Yankees manager Aaron Boone in a post-game interview, that Chapman has been dealing with tendinitis for about two months.
+It was further disclosed by Yankees manager Aaron Boone in a post-game interview that Chapman has been dealing with tendinitis for about two months.
 A bad outing mixed with a physical problem can be a red flag, which is why it is rumored by several baseball analysts, including Jon Heyman, that GM Brian Cashman has raised the team’s need for another closer higher up his trade deadline priority list.

 The problem with the current roster of available closers is that it is slim pickings.
 The Mets already moved Jeurys Familia to the A’s.
-Zach Britton is available according to NJ.com, but Angelos will make Cashman pay a steep price for him, if he will trade in his division at all.
+Zach Britton is available according to NJ.com, but Angelos will make Cashman pay a steep price for him if he will trade in his division at all.
 And the list of suitors for Britton is long and they all have deep pockets and prospects to spare, just like the Yankees.
 That leaves a collection of decent pitchers on the market that may be fair fits, but not the answer.

 After that Chapman performance (19 pitches, 16 balls), yankees may have to step up pursuit of Britton.
 Phils, cubs, dodgers, braves, maybe Red Sox also among possibilities.